gih0004/RNAseq_ballgown/README.md

 ```ruby
 ls *_ST_.gtf > mergelist.txt
 ```
-Is a wildcard to take all gtf files made from StringTie and include them all within the mergelist.txt file The last command within this step takes the recently created merged .txt file and returns a proper merged gtf file called stringtie_merged.gtf
+- *_ST_.gtf is a wildcard to take all gtf files made from StringTie and include them all within the mergelist.txt file The last command within this step takes the recently created merged .txt file and returns a proper merged gtf file called stringtie_merged.gtf

 StringTie Main usage: